Updated: Sep 1

 The stitch being used…

 I went with the tulip stitch, which I found on Unraveled Mitten.
-She wanted an infinity scarf, but didn’t want it to be the typical super long infinity scarf, so after some experimenting, we went with something that could be warn open (unwrapped around), or when wrapped around, actually fits the neck snugly.
+My daughter said she thought an infinity scarf would be best, but didn’t want it to be the typical super long infinity scarf, so after some experimenting, we went with something that could be warn open (unwrapped around), or when wrapped around, actually fits the neck snugly.
 Hence… the Scarf-Cowl.

 The yarn was actually purchased specifically for this project.
 Back in September I made a trip out to Unwound in La Crosse, WI and decided to go during the Dye Monkey trunk show, and I’m so glad I did.